Stage 1 Lung Cancer

 Stage 1A NSCLC lung tumors are 3 centimeters or smaller.

-• 1A1: The tumor is 1 centimeter or smaller or the tumor is less than 3 centimeters and has spread no more than 0.5 centimeters into the deeper lung tissues.
+• 1A1: The tumor is 1 centimeter (about the size of a pea) or smaller or less than 3 centimeters (size of a grape).
+It has spread no more than 0.5 centimeters into lung tissue.

 • 1A2: The tumor is between 1 and 2 centimeters.